hplp/2025-asic-design-projects-audioaccel/README.md

 •	Task: Implement the CIC filter design in Verilog/VHDL, focusing on the structure and modularity to make it scalable for different audio sample rates.
 •	Lead: Jazzmin
 3. RTL Synthesis
-•	Task: Use DC Shell for RTL synthesis, focusing on optimizing the design for power, area, and timing.
+•	Task: Use DC Shell for RTL synthesis, focusing on optimizing the design for  area and timing.
 •	Lead: Maiva
 4. Formal Verification
 •	Task: Perform functional verification using FM Shell to ensure the design works as expected for different audio sample rate inputs.